vatpac-technology/sops/docs/controller-skills/towerstrips.md

 ### Queueing and Reordering

 A strip can be placed into the queue by selecting the strip and then pressing "Add to Queue".
 Strips can be moved vertically by pressing the keyboard arrow keys while a strip is selected.

+## Workload Management

+While use of OzStrips can aid situational awareness, it is important to use it in such a manner that it doesn't negatively impact your productivity.

+### Cocking Strips

+Left clicking on the strip's EOBT will highlight and cock the strip, making it stand out.
+It is recommended to mark strips this way, if there is an outstanding request.

+### Queue Management

+When multiple aircraft have outstanding requests, it is recommended you 'queue up' the strip, by placing it below the queue bar.
+This can be done quickly by selecting the strip then pressing "Add to Queue".

+When an aircraft is in a queue, make sure the aircraft's bay location represents its current state.

+!!!
+Example
+    An aircraft in a queue for an airways clearance, would remain in the *Preactive* bay, below the queue bar, not in the *Cleared* bay.

+### HMI

+It is important that you communicate instructions concurrently while you move strips in OzStrips.
+Don't move strips before you do the action or obtain a readback, incase you get interrupted.